 Total revenues consisted of initial fees and milestone payments on our agricultural development and license agreements.
 During the six-month period ended December 31, 2007, revenue of \$377,500 consisted of initial payments and the amortized portion of previous milestone payments received in connection with certain license agreements.
-During the six-month period ended December 31, 2006, revenue of \$262,500 consisted of initial fees, milestone payments and the amortized portion of previous milestone payments.
+During the six-month period ended December 31, 2006, revenue of \$262,500 consisted of initial fees, milestone payments and the amortized portion of previous milestone payments received in connection with certain development and license agreements.